Eikins/graphics_course/PBR/README.md

 ## To go further

-**Physically Base Rendering** in raytracing is interesting, but our objects are homogenous, they don't have textures.
+**Physically Based Rendering** in raytracing is interesting, but our objects are homogenous, they don't have textures.

 An usage of PBR is to render objects with a texture for each o the properties : *Albedo (Base Color), Normal, Roughness, Metalness and Ambient Occlusion*.